California Capital Gains Tax: Rates, Calculations, and How to Save

 • The profits must net less than $250,000

-The main difference in discussing short-term and long-term capital gains is the amount of time that the individual held the asset before positioning the investment for sale.
+The main difference in discussing short-term and long-term capital gains tax is the amount of time that the individual held the asset before positioning the investment for sale.

 The shorter an investment is held, the more significant the tax burden, creating short-term capital gains to be recorded as income for the year the sale occurred.